 Figure 4.
-Vectors of the 0 to 600 m average velocity for each dive of the 4-month mission (July to October 2005) deduced from the position of an autonomous glider (after Gourdeau, L., W. S. Kessler, R. Davis, J. Sherman, and C. Maes, Zonal jets entering the Coral Sea, submitted to Journal of Physical Oceanography, 2006).
+Vectors of the 0 to 600 m average velocity for each dive of the 4-month mission (July to October 2005) deduced from the position of an autonomous glider (after Gourdeau, L., W. S. Kessler, R. Davis, J. Sherman, and C. Maes, Zonal jets entering the Coral Sea, subm in due J_a u net of P_b ysic at Orea no graph y, 2006).
 Note the presence of the North Caledonian zonal jet around 17°S and the complex activity in eddies along the northwest coast of the Caledonian reef.
 The dashed line in blue represents the 500 m isobath.